-All Time Low's epic ditty 'A Love Like War' is six years old today.
+All Time Low's epic ditty 'A Love Like War' is seven years old today.
 Yeah, we don't know where the time has gone either.
 Anyway, we thought it only right to take a closer look at exactly what makes the song and its video tick.

-Six years on from its release and 'A Love Like War', the massive tune by All Time Low featuring Pierce The Veil's Vic Fuentes that appears on Don't Panic: It's Longer Now', has become a staple of scene culture.
+Seven years on from its release and 'A Love Like War', the massive tune by All Time Low featuring Pierce The Veil's Vic Fuentes that appears on Don't Panic: It's Longer Now', has become a staple of scene culture.
 Both the track and video are of the highest quality, yet there is still a lot there to be dissected.

 Let's go in together.

 So the symbol that appears at the start of the video when the title flashes up is the Great Seal Of The United States.
 You can tell because of the 13 arrows being held in the eagle's left talon and the olive branch in the other.

 If you piece together all of the dialogue from the film that's being played in the background of the movie theatre the band are you get this: